 In addition to the standard application requirements, all international applicants whose native language is not English are required to take the TOEFL iBT or the IELTS.
 University of Minnesota policy considers a non-native speaker to be a person who grew up in a home where the primary language was not English.
 The only exception to this rule is for students who earned the entirety of their undergraduate degree at an English-speaking institution.
+Please note that at least 16 semester credits (or 24 quarter credits) need to have been completed within the past 2 years.
+View more information on the University's policy.

 The University's operational standard for admission on the TOEFL iBT is, at a minimum: